ARM-software/acle/cmse/cmse.md

 ## TT intrinsics for CMSE

 In the secure state, the `TT` instruction returns the SAU and IDAU configuration and recognizes the `A` flag.
-This requires the type defined in [8.2](#tt-intrinsics) to be extended.
+This requires the type defined in [TT intrinsics](#tt-intrinsics) to be extended.
 The additional fields are emphasized with double asterisk(**).
 The size of this type is still 4 bytes.

 > **37** If `__ARM_BIG_ENDIAN` is unset and bit 1 of macro `__ARM_FEATURE_CMSE`
 > is set, the following type must be declared: